spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ### Please don't try to test ads on Localhost.
 Ads will be not delivered on localhost.

 ### Anti - Blacklisting Chrome Plugin
-Appnexus blocks clients or ip-address that make too many ad requests on a determined placement or in a too short time interval.
+Xandr blocks clients or ip-address that make too many ad requests on a determined placement or in a too short time interval.
 For it is strongly recommended that before you start testing, to change the browser headers.

 #### We recomend to use the browser plugin modheaders:
 https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=de